-Waste Management in the Construction Industry
+Waste Management in the Construction Industry: The facts

 The UK generates approximately 220million tonnes of waste per year.
 Construction, demolition and excavation is responsible for 59% of that number.
 Of that construction waste, around 25million tonnes ends up in landfill each year.
 They are some pretty shocking and hard-hitting statistics to get us thinking about how not to get wasted!

 The true cost of waste